What is the best electric heater for a large room?

 Your fan-equipped space heater will have to run for a lot longer if your large room has high ceilings.
 After all, in rooms like these, there’s a lot more cold air that needs to be heated up.

-If you are working with large room space think of getting an infrared or micathermic heater.
+If you are working with large room space, the best space heater for you is an infrared or a micathermic heater.
 Both of these rely on radiant heating which warms objects and not the air.